93gaurav93/v-owl-carousel/readme.md

 </carousel>
 ```

 # :dizzy_face: Ohh.
-What are other options :grey_question:
+What are the other options :grey_question:

 Currently following options are available.
 ##### *(More to come)*